kryptogo/jobs/README.md

 - Familiarity with marketing material management and design
 - Understanding of SEO best practices and techniques is a plus
 - Additional qualifications or experience in basic design is a plus
 - Ability to work creatively and love getting involved with events

-#### Marketing Manager (Japan) マーケティングマネージャー

-This role will be responsible for all marketing activities in Japan such as product and brand marketing, communications, and execution of successful go-to market strategy for COBINHOOD in Japan.

-- Excellent Japanese communication and presentation skills
-- Advanced English language ability
-- 3+ years of experience in digital marketing in Japan
-- Strategize COBINHOOD's campaigns aligned with business goals
-- Create digital content for COBINHOOD (e.g. website, video, and graphics)
-- Manage end-to-end campaigns
-- Identify, launch, and drive high-priority marketing initiatives
-- Stay up-to-date with digital media developments and trends
-- Understanding of SEO best practices and techniques is a plus
-- Ability to work creatively and love getting involved with events

 #### Digital Engagement Manager